Meteor-Community-Packages/meteor-autoform-themes/bootstrap4/README.md

 # AutoForm Theme Bootstrap 4

-This theme contains the Bootstrap 3 compatible theme for [aldeed:autoform](https://github.com/aldeed/meteor-autoform).
+This theme contains the Bootstrap 4 compatible theme for [aldeed:autoform](https://github.com/aldeed/meteor-autoform) versions 6.0.0 or greater).
 It requires a Boostrap 4 installation.

 ## Installation